 One: Stop and Breathe.

-Gottman's research found that husbands in particular who wait 5 seconds before responding to their wives complaints have better marriages.
+Gottman’s research found that husbands in particular who wait 5 seconds before responding to their wives’ complaints have better marriages.
+Slowing down your response is an effective way to lower defensiveness in relationships.

 “What am I feeling right now?”